simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 *Nagis:* Snakes, or snake-worshipers.

-*Tashi Lama:* Religious head of Tibet who made his home in the Tashi-lhunpo Monastery in Shigatse.
+*Tashi-Lama:* Religious head of Tibet who made his home in the Tashi-lhunpo Monastery in Shigatse.
 For the first time in history he has fled Tibet thus fulfilling ancient prophecies.

 *Potala:* The Palace of the Dalai Lama in Lhasa.